The best single-serve coffee makers of 2021 | CNN Underscored

 - Best budget single-serve coffee maker: Sboly Single Serve Coffee-Brewer

-All three delivered fast, hot coffee that consistently tasted the way it should (meaning, there were no flavors that shouldn’t be there, and they were neither burnt nor weak-tasting), and they were each extremely easy to set up and operate.
-They all also featured a unique X-factor that tipped the scales, from sheer handiness to valued versatility and amazing taste.
+Both delivered fast, hot coffee that consistently tasted the way it should (meaning, there were no flavors that shouldn’t be there, and they were neither burnt nor weak-tasting), and they were each extremely easy to set up and operate.
+They both also featured a unique X-factor that tipped the scales, from sheer handiness to valued versatility and amazing taste.

 Our overall winner, the Breville-Nespresso VertuoPlus, which uses pods that deliver both espresso and “regular” coffee, could simply not be beat for its convenience.
 Intuitive and a snap to use right out of the box, it looks sleek on the counter, contains a detached 60-ounce water reservoir so you don’t have to refill it with each use and delivers perfectly hot, delicious coffee with a simple tap of a lever and press of a button.